 A program to sort THE Spreadsheet Version I (from A.P.P.L.E) files by Dick Peterson.
-It THE will sort Spreadsheet textfiles alphabetically and numerically.
+It THE Spreadsheet will sort textfiles alphabetically and numerically.
 It requires 64K and does not handle negative numbers.
 It uses a DOS mover routine as well as a machine language sort.
-The source code for the machine language sort as well as a text file of REMarks are included to facilitate use of The DOS mover will not be this sort. activated if DOS has already been moved and is compatible with (and much faster) with Diversi DOS.
+The source code for the machine language sort as well as a text file of REMarks are included to facilitate use of The DOS mover will not this sort. be activated if DOS has already been moved and is compatible with (and much faster) with Diversi DOS.